mattwebdev/frontend-starter/README.md

 ### npm run watch-*

-There are watch scripts that use the `watch` node module to watch various types of assets.
-One for sass, one for js, one for jade.
+There are watch scripts that use the watch options of the tools involved.
+These are pretty much leveraged by the dev task.

 ### npm run build